CMASCenter/pcluster-cmaq/docs/user_guide_cyclecloud/qa_cmaq_run_cyclecloud.md

-## Quality Assurance Checks for Successful CMAQ Run on Parallel Cluster
+## Quality Assurance Checks for Successful CMAQ Run on CycleCloud

 ### run m3diff to compare the output data for two runs that have different values for NPCOL